fabilab/iplotx/docs/source/index.md

 `iplotx` is a Python library to display graphs, networks and trees using `matplotlib` as a backend.
 It supports multiple network analysis libraries including `networkx` and `igraph` for networks and `biopython`, `scikit-bio`, `cogent3`, and `ete4` for trees.

+`iplotx` guarantees the **exact same visual appearance** independently of what library you used to construct the network/tree.

 ## Installation
 ```
 pip install iplotx